Using AI in Transana

 Embedded AI Models and Model Parameters

-ChatGPT offers limited options for users, effectively hiding a lot of complexity from end users.
+ChatGPT and Claude offer limited options for users, effectively hiding a lot of complexity from end users.
 Ollama presents a more complex AI landscape, requiring more background knowledge of the researcher.

 Models

 ChatGPT offers a small handful of models, mostly different versions of the same set of algorithms.
-Recent options (as of this writing) include ChatGPT 5, ChatGPT 5.1, and ChatGPT 5.2.
+Recent options (as of this writing) include gpt-5, gpt-5.1,gpt-5.2, and gpt-5.4.

 Ollama offers a large catalog of models.
-See the Models page on Ollama’s web site for more inforation.
+See the Models page on Ollama’s web site for more information.

 Parameters